 SRU student team prepares for Advocacy Days

-SLIPPERY ROCK, Pa. - A team of 10 Slippery Rock University students will join nearly 150 students, faculty, administrators, trustees and alumni from the 14 universities that comprise Pennsylvania's State System of Higher Education and visit the Capitol next week to meet with legislators and to discuss the important role SRU plays in the community, as well as in the region and across Pennsylvania.
+SLIPPERY ROCK, Pa. — A team of 10 Slippery Rock University students will join nearly 150 students and administrators from the 14 universities that comprise Pennsylvania's State System of Higher Education to visit the state Capitol April 9-10.

 SRU's student team includes:

 • Aisha Aldubayan, a senior communication major from Old Forge.

 • Kemoni Farmer, a junior psychology major from Erie.

 • Mia Graziani, a freshman psychology major from Canonsburg.

 • Dallas Kline, a senior sport management major from Slippery Rock.

 • Cassidy Leasure, a senior interdisciplinary program major from Butler.

 • Jairus Moore, a senior safety management major from Rochester.